-Seeing his work reminded me of how beautiful our written language is, and the care that still goes into every letter in other cultures and practices, so I thought I’d try recreating this project with kids.
-This exercise in handwriting isn’t so far removed from the doodled and scrawled words and codes my friends and I drew in notebooks throughout elementary school.
-It’s a way to see our alphabet in a different context, and approach each and every letter with a new degree of TLC.
+Seeing his work reminded me of how beautiful written languages are, and the care put into every letter in other cultures & practices.
+This exercise in handwriting isn’t so far removed from the doodled and scrawled words and coded alphabets my friends and I drew in notebooks throughout elementary school.
+It gave me an instant reference point and a better understanding of how Chinese characters are combined to create words.
+It also encouraged me to explore my own alphabet in a different context, considering each and every letter with a new degree of TLC.

-To make your own character alphabet you’ll need:
+To try this mark-making alphabet activity you’ll need:

 - Ink (We used Yasutomo Black Sumi Ink, but you can use any kind of drawing ink, or tempera cakes/watercolors instead)